What Is Costochondritis?

 The prognosis of costochondritis is excellent.
 The condition is self-limited in the vast majority of cases, with complete resolution in weeks to a few months.
 However, recurrences are possible, especially if triggers persist.

 In a follow-up study, about 50% of patients were symptom-free at 1 year.
-Cases that persist beyond 6-12 months should be reassessed to rule out associated conditions such as spondyloarthritis or Tietze syndrome.
+Cases persisting beyond 6-12 months should be reassessed to rule out associated conditions such as spondyloarthritis or Tietze syndrome.

 Myths and Facts